 The main building of The Creamery complex has operated as a restaurant and inn with seating for 65 in the main dining room, along with space for an additional 30 in the lounge.
 During the summer months, seating for 40 is available in a screened patio area linked directly to the lounge and dining room.
 The ambiance of the lounge is enhanced by a distinctive floor to ceiling, brick fireplace.

 A well-designed kitchen, bakeshop, service area and wine cellar all provide the facilities necessary for efficient operation.
-Upstairs, four elegant and spacious inn rooms overlook the wooded river valley and distant hills.
+Upstairs, five elegant and spacious inn rooms, recently repurposed into Studio Apartments, overlook the wooded river valley and distant hills.
 Once again, rich solid cherry woodwork and large windows are found throughout.
 Private baths with handmade clay tiles and whirlpool tubs are found in each room, helping to provide guests with a relaxing experience in a wooded atmosphere.

 The original landscaping is well established and gives the property a feeling of having been a part of this rural community for many years.
 Extensive flower gardens bring joy not only to guests, but also to appreciative village residents as they drive by.